I Know What I Like (In Your Wardrobe): Writing and recording

 The song's lyrics concern a young man, Jacob, who is employed as a groundsman and who says that he does not want to grow up and do great things, being perfectly happy where he is, pushing a lawn mower.
 Betty Swanwick's painting The Dream, which was used for the Selling England by the Pound album cover, inspired the lyrics; Swanwick added the mower to the original painting at the band's request.

 The song, inspired by the Beatles, has a psychedelic rock sound, using hand percussion rhythms and a riff from Steve Hackett that originated from a jam between Hackett and Phil Collins.
-Keyboardist Tony Banks used a note played on the low end of the Mellotron during the intro and ending to imitate the sound of a lawn mower.
+Keyboardist Tony Banks used a note played on the low end of the ARP synthesizer during the intro and ending to imitate the sound of a lawn mower.
 Banks wrote the vocal melody to the chorus.
 Most of the vocals were layered with both Peter Gabriel and Phil Collins singing the same lines in order to make the sound stronger.

 Reviewing the song in The Guardian in 2014, Stevie Chick said "Clocking in at a shade over four minutes, 'I Know What I Like' rises with a heat-haze shimmer, before locking into a groove akin to Traffic's 'Hole in My Shoe', a hippy reverie that fits the song's slacker vibe like a pair of tailored bell-bottoms.
 The song's anti-hero is a misfit, like all the others in the Gabriel-era songbook, a drop-out happy with his lawnmowing life, despite the disapproving whispers of his suburban neighbours.
 His rebellion is soundtracked by a nagging, lazy sitar lick, a woozy singalong chorus, and a flute solo that Pan's People doubtless interpreted through the medium of dance when the song appeared on Top Of The Pops after reaching No 21 in the charts."